 BACKGROUND

 Gallbladder cancer is the most common malignant tumor of the biliary tract.
 The majority of cases are adenocarcinoma.
-Squamous cell carcinoma is the histological type present in 12% of all neoplasias, accounting for approximately 12% of gallbladder neoplasms It can occur in its pure form, reaching 1%-3% of the tumors.
+Squamous cell carcinoma is the histological type present in 12% of all neoplasias accounting for approximately 12% of gallbladder neoplasms.
+It can occur in its pure form reaching 1%-3% of the tumors.
 Many patients are at an advanced stage when diagnosed and have bad therapeutic efficacy.

 CASE SUMMARY

-A 45-year-old male patient presented with left flank pain for 1 year and, irradiated to the mesogastric region.
+A 45-year-old male patient presented with left flank pain for 1 year and irradiated to the mesogastric region.
 He denied fever, vomiting, and any other intestinal changes.
 He reported a weight loss of 10 kg in a period of 7 mo.
-He denied alcoholism, smoking, drug use or prior illness.
-Computed tomography of the abdomen showed in the gallbladder fossa a voluminous mesogastric heterogeneous collection that had a thick and irregular capsule, with liquid and gaseous contents A predominantly hypoattenuating rounded material with partially calcified margins measuring about 2.0 cm related to gallstone was also emphasized.
+He denied alcoholism, smoking, drug use, or prior illness.
+Computed tomography of the abdomen showed in the gallbladder fossa a voluminous mesogastric heterogeneous collection that had a thick and irregular capsule with liquid and gaseous contents.
+A predominantly hypoattenuating rounded material with partially calcified margins measuring about 2.0 cm related to gallstone was also emphasized.
 No lymphadenomegalies or free fluid was observed in the abdominal cavity.
 Patient underwent laparotomy where a huge tumor was observed affecting the transverse colon and gallbladder.
-This mass was resected n bloc removing gallbladder and, transverse colon together with corresponding mesocolon and regional lymphadenectomy.
-There were no complications in the postoperative period Although oncological treatment was performed the patient died 6 mo after surgery.
+This mass was resected en bloc removing gallbladder and transverse colon together with corresponding mesocolon and regional lymphadenectomy.
+There were no complications in the postoperative period.
+Although oncological treatment was performed, the patient died 6 mo after surgery.

 CONCLUSION

 Squamous cell carcinoma represents a rare disease.
-Patients often presents with large, bulky tumors with involvement of adjacent organs.
+Patients often present with large, bulky tumors with involvement of adjacent organs.
 In spite of progress in surgical techniques and adjuvant chemotherapy, the prognosis remains poor.

 Key words: Squamous cell; Carcinoma; Gallbladder neoplasm; Treatment; Case report